ErnWong/sim-clawbot/README.md

 1. In your favourite command line, `cd` into the sim-clawbot repo directory.
 2. Connect the Vex Cortex to the Joystick, and connect the Joystick to the computer.
 3. To test and make sure the robot's program works, type `pros terminal` and fiddle around with the joystick.
 The terminal's readings should respond to your actions.
-Now close this `pros terminal` by pressing <Ctr-C>.
+Now close this `pros terminal` by pressing Control-C.
 4. Next, we're going to pipe this output (you just saw) into a new server.
 But, first, see which one works: `node server.js` or `nodejs server.js`.
-Then, close the server by pressing <Ctr-C>.
-Now type `pros terminal | node server.js` or `pros terminal | nodejs server.js` (whichever one works).
+Then, close the server by pressing Control-C. Now type `pros terminal | node server.js` or `pros terminal | nodejs server.js` (whichever one works).
 5. Open up your web browser and load `http://localhost:80`
 6. If everything works well, enjoy!